-602 Flexible Scheduling and Overtime
+602 Flexible Scheduling, Flex Time and Overtime

 Flexible Scheduling (Non-Exempt Class Employees) - Under certain circumstances, and in the best interests of the Town, an employee may be required to begin and/or end a given workday at a time that deviates from their normal work hours.
 Any such non-standard work schedule requires prior approval by the Town Supervisor and/or appointing authority, who will take into consideration operational requirements and other factors as appropriate.
+A flexible schedule cannot be used to accrue additional vacation time and must be used in a timely manner.